ShawnLYU/Optimizing-LeCar-and-Convolutional-Neural-Network-Approaches-for-Cache-Replacement-Policy/README.md

 ## Getting Started

 These repo will get you a copy of both our models.
-Sample data is provided here for to get your hands dirty.

 ### Prerequisites